cocokoedooder/Trichodesmium_consortium/README.md

 1. Bioinformatic Sript - R-Markdown File
 2. FASTA file of NIS-Type Siderophore genes
 3. CheckM analysis of the 52 MAGs assembled in this analysis
-4. FASTA files of the 52 MAGs assembled in this analysis